Crisis management

 organizations

-public security forces & 2
+Public security forces &

-national defence unites
+National defence unites

 SYN-ENOSIS and members of the shipping community respond with great sensitivity to sudden incidents that strike the country and are mobilized to handle emergency crises.